Book Character Name Ideas: 90+ Names by Genre

 Sebastian Blackwell

-A brooding, aristocratic name that instantly conjures images of a proud man with a guarded heart—the kind of surname that looks perfect embossed on old leather-bound journals and whispered in candlelit ballrooms
+A brooding, aristocratic name for a proud man with a guarded heart.
+The surname feels at home on old journals, family estates, and candlelit ballroom invitations

 - 2